 Part VIII — Repeal, transitional and saving

 [39.
-Omitted under s.7(4) of the Reprints Act 1984.]
+Omitted under the Reprints Act 1984 s.
+7(4)(f).]

 40. Conduct of greyhound racing at Cannington race course

 (1) Without prejudice to the generality of sections 7 and 22, on and after such day as is fixed by the Minister for the purposes of this subsection by notice published in the Gazette the Association has power to conduct all operations involving and relating to greyhound racing and greyhound trials at the race course referred to in Schedule 3 as Cannington race course.